TSM-Dev/nh21/README.txt

 http://youtu.be/bCvgOG1y4-E

 Hi!
 You are looking at the README for NanoHack version 2.0/.1 source.
-This is evolution of NanoHack since december of 2013 and until december 2015.
+This is evolution of NanoHack since october of 2013 and until november 2014.
 A lot of things have been changed since the beginning.
 Here is a list of features you probably wouldn't find in many cheats out there (until the date this was released) and what makes this cheat special: